SF woman on mission to deliver free pizza to homeless people

 She has gotten to know the homeless people in her area and considers them neighbors.

-"There was a lot of talk about how San Francisco has become haves and have nots," said Michaels.
-She has adopted the idea and uses nots as an acronym for "Neighbors On The Street."
+"There was a lot of talk about how San Francisco has become haves and have-nots," said Michaels.
+She has adopted the idea and uses "nots" as an acronym for "Neighbors On The Street" (NOTS).
 She hopes that helps to humanize people without a home.

 "These people you are walking past are actually your neighbors.
 They live there.
 They are sleeping there.
 They are eating there.
 They are neighbors that need help," adds Michaels.
 "And I don't think there is anyone who is not willing to help a neighbor."